eedack01/lung_masked_autoencoder/README.md

 ## 📖 Citing Our Work

-If you use this code or find it helpful, please consider citing:
+If you use this code or find it helpful, please cite our work:

 ```bibtex
 @misc{dack2025understandingdatasetbiasmedical,